mrGlasses/beryl/README.md

 5. BSH now have a list of added and modified files and folders, it will just run those files (in alphabetical order as above).
 6. If everything were OK, you'll receive a success message.

+## Database Connection
+Since you've added the project to BSH, it will create a file called "connection.cnf" with a basic connection to localhost, use __--testconnection__ or __-tc__ to verify the conectivity.

 ## Have external variables?
 No problem, just add in the main folder a file named "var.bsh" with variable";"value inside it.